Athabasca Basin · Saskatchewan

 37+ years ago

 The Lorado property encompasses the historical Lorado Uranium Mine, active from 1953 to 1960.
 Uranium mineralization is structurally controlled, associated with graphite and pyrite within highly altered and metamorphosed argillites.
+Historical drilling at the Pitchie Zone returned 0.79% U₃O₈ over 1.88m, with other drill results of 0.84% U₃O₈ over 1.0m and 0.23% U₃O₈ over 2.0m.
 No drilling has been conducted on the property since 1988.
+Initial 2025 VTEM Plus geophysics shows the Lorado Mine–Pitchie trend along a coincident conductivity and magnetic high.

 Property Highlights